Soares/simplifience.com/post/science/mire.md

 Teach *that* to students.
 Long before they encounter your great mystery, address their false assumptions.
 Train them to notice the fallacies that led history astray.
 Fix their intuitions before they know that they're broken.
 Demonstrate their bias before they have a chance to succumb.

 Don't limit these lessons to the sciences.
-Students don't need to have scientific aspirations in order to benefit from learning how to hear the truth.
+Students don't need scientific aspirations in order to learn how to hear the truth.
 They don't need to be a physicist to benefit from better intuitions.
 Everyone alive can benefit from overcoming bias.

-But if your students do grow curious about the universe, if they do stumble upon the great mysteries of old, they will be prepared.
-They will not need to take the garden path to discovery.
+So don't teach the mysteries: fix the assumptions that caused the mystery in the first place.
+Then, when students come across the stumbling blocks of old, they will be prepared.
+They will not trip.
+They will not need to take the garden path.

-If we do our jobs right, the ancient mysteries won't be mysterious.
+If we do our jobs right, the ancient mysteries won't seem mysterious.
 They won't even seem hard.
 They'll just be intuitive.